 20:51:22:00 Repealed.

 20:51:22:01 Repealed.

 20:51:22:02 Repealed.

 20:51:22:03 Repealed.

 20:51:22:04 Repealed.

 20:51:22:05 Support personnel.

-20:51:22:06 Identification of pharmacy support personnel.

 20:51:22:05.
 Support personnel.
-Support personnel are those persons other than a licensed pharmacist, a registered pharmacy intern, or a registered pharmacy technician, who may perform nontechnical duties assigned by the pharmacist under the pharmacist's supervision, including the delivery, billing, cashier, custodial, maintenance, and clerical functions.
+Support personnel are those persons other than a licensed pharmacist, a registered pharmacy intern, or a registered pharmacy technician, who may perform nontechnical duties assigned by the pharmacist under the pharmacist's supervision including the delivery, billing, cashier, custodial, maintenance, and clerical functions.
 Support personnel are expected to perform their duties outside the dispensing area of the pharmacy.

-Appropriately trained pharmacy support personnel may perform the following nontechnical functions involving the handling of prescription drugs, which have been delegated to them by the supervising pharmacist:
+Appropriately trained pharmacy support personnel may perform the following nontechnical functions involving the handling of prescription medication, that have been delegated to the pharmacy support personnel by the supervising pharmacist:

-(1) The duties of a pharmacy clerk, including placing a prescription container into a bag or sack for delivery to the patient as part of the sales transaction after the accuracy of the prescription has been verified by the pharmacist;
+(1) Perform the duties of a pharmacy clerk, including placing a prescription container into a bag or sack for delivery to the patient as part of the sales transaction after the accuracy of the prescription has been verified by the pharmacist;

-(2) Opening drug shipments and affixing appropriate inventory or price stickers to drug stock bottles or containers;
+(2) Open drug shipment and affix appropriate inventory or price stickers to drug stock bottles or containers;

-(3) Administrative duties, such as answering telephones, filing processed, hard-copy prescriptions and other pharmacy records;
+(3) Perform administrative duties, such as filing processed, hard-copy prescriptions and other pharmacy records;

-(4) Receiving a patient's request for a prescription refill, excluding the processing of the refill request; and patient employment locations, excluding the restocking of automated medication distribution systems.
+(4) Receive a patient's request for a prescription refill, excluding the processing of the refill request; and patient employment locations, excluding the restocking of automated medication distribution system components.

-(5) Delivering drugs to patient care areas, long-term care facilities, patient residences, or
+(5) Deliver drugs to patient care areas, long-term care facilities, patient residences, or

 20:51:22:06.
 Identification of pharmacy support personnel.
-A pharmacy support person shall, while on duty, wear a visible identification badge that clearly identifies the person as a pharmacy support person and includes the person's first name.
+A pharmacy support person shall wear a visible identification badge while on duty that clearly identifies the person as a pharmacy support person and includes the person's first name.